tkhamez/neucore/doc/features.md

 ## Roles

-All API endpoints from the backend are protected by roles.
+All API endpoints from the back-end are protected by roles.

 ### anonymous